MyTime

 UCSF Computer Workstations

-Everyone will be able to access the MyTime application, including the ability to clock in and out, using a web browser.
+Everyone is able to access the MyTime application, including the ability to clock in and out, using a web browser.
 If you have an assigned computer workstation, you can continue to use it to log into MyTime.

 Teammates without an assigned workstation already have access to shared workstations to complete administrative tasks like timekeeping.
 You can access MyTime using a web browser on these workstations.
 In addition, clinical computers have Imprivata OneSign installed for tap-and-go access and will include a link to MyTime.